Advanced CIAM Is Key to US CFPB Section 1033 Compliance

 Now Is the Time for Advanced CIAM and API Security

-With only a few years to establish compliance, US financial service providers have no time to lose in ensuring their data and access management technologies are equipped to handle the new demands of CFPA section 1033.
-While many finance businesses, especially larger entities, already have identity and access management (IAM) solutions in place, most will want to conduct an audit to identify gaps and demonstrate compliance.
-Other organizations with limited or ad hoc identity management capabilities and solutions may find that it’s time to consider adding an identity and access management platform to their technology infrastructure.
+With only a few years to establish compliance, US financial service providers cannot afford delays.
+They must ensure their data and access management technologies can handle the demands of CFPA section 1033.
+While many larger businesses already have IAM solutions in place, most will need to conduct an audit to identify gaps and demonstrate compliance.

 Key CIAM Features for CFPA Section 1033 Compliance